 The black caiman is a crocodilian.
 It is a carnivorous reptile that lives along slow-moving rivers and lakes, in the seasonally flooded savannas of the Amazon basin, and in other freshwater habitats in South America.
 The black caiman has a bony ridge over red eyes, and black, scaly skin.
 The skin coloration helps with camouflage during its nocturnal hunts, but may also help absorb heat.

 We’re talking about a deadly animal that is perfectly adapted to its environment.
-We’re talking about a predator that attack in one way and one way only.
+We’re talking about a predator that attacks in one way and one way only.
 We’re talking about a startup.
-A business that has developed one major weapon of mass market domination, a team that has achieved market fit, a super hero maybe, but one closer to the Flash than to Superman.
+A business that has developed one major weapon of mass market domination, a team that has achieved market fit, a super hero maybe, but one closer to Flash than to Superman.
 How then, can the black caiman defeat lions, anacondas, even people!?
 How then, could your startup defeat global corporations and claim its territory?

 The Black Caiman Attack

 Injuries caused by caimans have a similar clinical profile to those of sharks due to the potentially large wounds, blood loss, and secondary bacterial infections.